PatriciaEbaka/fizz_buzz_js/README.md

      It is outside the context of the the `it` block so that the fizzBuzz instance is accessible to within the whole expect block

+Question 3.
+In your README to the best of your knowledge please explain the difference between using === and == in JS?